What Is Change Management in Aviation SMS

 - Create a list of action items that are needed to implement change, such as action items for training, purchasing, etc.;

-- For each action item, create a list of needed tasks to implement changes with corrective preventative actions, thereby completing the action item;
+- For each action item, create a list of needed tasks to implement changes with corrective actions and preventative actions (CPAs), thereby completing the action item;

 - Implement each CPA; and